-80-100% • .
-A L
+80-100% • • • • Α

-65-79%
+65-79% • В

-50-64% .
-(2
+50-64% . (\mathbf{C}

-35-49% .
-L)
+35-49% .]
+D

-0-34% . .
-E C
+0-34% . \mathbf{E}

 In general, you must take all three one-hour exams, and the final exam, and complete the labs, in order to receive a passing grade.
 If you miss an exam without an acceptable excuse (i.e., a valid university excuse), you will receive a zero for that exam.
-If you have an acceptable excuse, it should be presented in writing (email) to me after the next lecture (or in my office hours).
+If you have an acceptable excuse, it should be presented in writing (email) to me, preferably on the same day as the exam, and in any case before the next Tuesday's lecture.
 If you miss a one-hour exam with a valid excuse you may either request to have a grade assigned to you for that exam based on your performance on the other one-hour exams (as compared to the class average), or you may request a make-up exam; under certain circumstances I may require you to take a make-up exam.
 If you take the assigned grade option and then miss a second one-hour exam (with a valid excuse), you must take a make-up exam for the second missed one-hour exam.
+If you are to take a makeup exam, you MUST email me a downloaded copy of you complete class schedule so that I can find a communal time slot for the makeup exam.

 If you miss the final exam with a valid excuse you will have to take a make-up exam at a later date.
 Under certain circumstances, (at my discretion), if you miss the final exam with a valid excuse, and if you have taken all three one-hour exams, you may elect to have a final-exam grade based on your performance on the other one-hour exams (as compared to the class averages).
 If you have any queries over the grading of an examination, consult your recitation instructor within a week.